Part 2: Oregon Trail through tall forests

 Looking back at the ocean, I imagined seafarers loved exploration the same as I do.
 Adventure runs deep in the oceans around the world.
 From the ancient Vikings to Captain Cook’s epic travels around the planet.
 From the Greeks across the Mediterranean to the Chinese traders out of the Orient.
 Humans love traveling around the globe.
 Marco Polo walked around Asia.
 My friend Scott Stoll, who wrote Falling Uphill, spent five years bicycling 25,000 miles around the world.

 Back in 1884 to 1886, an American named Thomas Stevens pedaled his “High Wheeler” Penny Farthing around the world.
 He traveled on rocky, sandy, muddy and horrifically nasty roads with one of those newfangled bikes with the big wheel and the tiny following wheel.
 He didn’t enjoy panniers for gear and he couldn’t carry much water on that ancient bicycle, but he did it.
-I must say he proved himself one touch hombre.
+I must say he proved himself one tough hombre.
 I’m a sissy and a pussycat compared to that guy.

 Across the planet, seafarers watched civilizations rise and fall.
 Human lives match civilizations in that they spring forward in youth, mature with age and fade into antiquity.
 I am in my fading stage, which I will prolong for another 20 years if possible.
 Should be a lot of fun riding a bicycle at 90.
 I thank my lucky stars for a grand life and amazing good fortune.